Luky6zd/IOS_MemoryCardGame_MVVC/README.md

 PROJECT DESCRIPTION

-Memory card game is created in Mode-View-ViewModel (MVVM) pattern.
+Memory card game is created in XCode 15.4 using SwiftUI and Swift Foundation.

-Game rule is to match 2 cards with the same image.
+It's created in Mode-View-ViewModel (MVVM) pattern.

-Cards uses emojis for images or content on their body.
+Game rule is to match 2 identical cards with the same emoji image.

-Dealing, fliping and chosing the cards have special animations.
+Dealing, flipping and chosing the cards have special animations.

 Player collects points for matching 2 identical cards, and gets extra bonus points for matching them in within 6 seconds (faster he picks the cards, more bonus points he gets).